What are Crushed Shadows & Blown Highlights?

-Pure black and pure white regions mean that there are details being lost in the shot.
-No matter what you do in post-production those white and black pixels can’t be edited to recover those details.
+Pure black and white regions mean details are lost in the shot.
+No matter what you do in post-production, those white and black pixels can’t be edited to recover those details.

-Brightening an underexposed image will tend to just add digital noise while dark regions and shadows stay black.
-In the same way, darkening an overexposed image won’t bring back any of the brighter details lost among the white space.
+Brightening an underexposed image tends to add digital noise, while dark regions and shadows stay black.
+In the same way, darkening an overexposed image won’t bring back any of the brighter details lost in the white space.

 Of course, there are situations where the range of lighting (the dynamic range) is too great for you to pick up details in both the brightest and darkest regions of your shots.

-For example in a sunset shot, the sun might appear as a ball of white light in your shot while there are some true blacks in the shadows.
-But there is still a lot you can do to make sure you don’t sacrifice some of the important details.
+For example, in a sunset shot, the sun might appear as a ball of white light in your shot, while there are some true blacks in the shadows.
+This means there is a lot of contrast in your footage, which is often desirable (unless you go for a more flat look).
+But you can still do a lot to ensure you don’t sacrifice some important details.

 How to Avoid Crushed Shadows and Blown Highlights